 it to cover the opening and keep the critters out.
 It was the best we could afford.

-I am sure folks thought we were crazy to even attempt to open a business.
+I am sure folks thought I was crazy to even attempt to open a business.
 And they were right.
 All I had going for me was a determination to do whatever it took to be successful.
 So, one of the very first things I did was to sit down and calculate the cost (both financial and personal) of making this business a reality.
 We quickly learned that if you have money, banks are happy to loan you money.
 Since we had none, the bank was not going to help us without someone putting up money as collateral.
 Thankfully, my grandfather was willing to take a chance on us, and the rest is history.
 After seven years of giving my all to build a profitable business and giving birth to three babies in six years, I knew that raising my children was by far the most important work of my life.
 Something had to give, and so, I prayed that the Lord would sell the business and let me stay home with my babies.
 This prayer was granted when my youngest son Robbie was only one-month old.

 Art and I decided to take the proceeds from the sale and use it to build a home.
 Once again, we